newtubes/newtubes/README.md

-- 👋 Hi, I’m @newtubes
+- 👋 Hi, I’m @becaromcy
-- I’m interested in Unix
+- I’m interested in Unix/Linux
-- Aix
+- Artificial Intelligence
-- System
+- Cybersecurity
 Saludos Amigos
 <!---
 newtubes/newtubes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.